Chief Operating Officer

 Marc's research focuses on synthesis, characterisation and applications of composite materials with enhanced properties.
 These composite materials are fabricated using surface active molecules and/or polymers.

-Will is the Dean of the Faculty of Science.
+Will is the Executive Director of the Australian Institute for Innovative Materials (AIIM).
 His research interests include factors influencing transport across conducting polymer membranes.

 Steve is a Senior Lecturer in the Chemistry Department.
 He carries out research in the area of new metal complexing polymers and membrane separations with IPRI.